cms-opendata-workshop/tutorial-lesson-cloud-processing-gcp/episodes/06-scaleup.md

 ### Input data

 The optimal cluster configuration depends on the input dataset.
 Datasets consist of files, and the number of files can vary.
 Files consist of events, and the number of events can vary.

 In practical terms, the input to the parallel processing steps is a list of files to be processed.
 We do not consider directing events from one file to different processing steps.
 It could be done, but would require a filtering list as an input to the processing.

 In an ideal case, the parallel steps should take the same amount of time to complete.
+That would guarantee that the resources are used efficiently so that no idle nodes - for which we still pay for - remain while the longer jobs still continue.
 However, this is usually not the case because

 - input files are not equal in size
 - processing time per events can vary.